 The mix of Plain Flour and Almond Meal also helps to create this extremely moist texture.
 I have tried to make this cake without the almond meal and it definitely turned out more dry.

-For the Chocolate Ganache Topping, I used (see all quantities below):
+For the Chocolate Ganache Topping, I used (scroll down to recipe card for all quantities):

 - Dark Cooking Chocolate